Basic Searching

 The power of logarithmic time

-The efficiency of binary search becomes remarkable with large datasets.
+The efficiency of binary search becomes notable with large datasets.
 Consider a fitness app storing years of workout history.

 This table demonstrates why binary search is preferred for large, sorted datasets.
 The logarithmic growth means that even massive collections—like Apple Health’s database of every step you’ve taken for years—can be searched in a reasonable number of steps.
 A million entries require just 20 comparisons with binary search versus potentially a million with linear search.